Routh-Lab/ViReMaDocker/README.md

 6. You can now make a container using ```docker run -d -t virema```.
 7. Open Docker Desktop.
 Navigate to the "Containers/Apps" tab.
 8. If the container is running, hit "CLI".
 If the container is stopped, hit the "Start" button first.
-9. Type ```python ./ViReMa.py ./FHV_Genome_padded ./FHV_10k.txt FHV_recombinations.txt --Seed 20 --MicroInDel_Length 5``` into the "CLI".
+9. Type ```python ./ViReMa.py ./FHV_Genome_padded ./FHV_10k.txt FHV_recombinations.sam --Seed 20 --MicroInDel_Length 5 -BED --Output_Dir FHV_Test``` into the "CLI".
 This command runs the ViReMa algorithm on flock house virus example data.
-If everything worked, it should produce a file called "FHV_recombinations.txt".
+If everything worked, it should produce a file called "FHV_recombinations.sam".
 10. Go back to the command line on your operating system.
 The next two steps involve entering lines into the command line.
 11. With the container still running, use ```docker container ls``` and copy the container id for the "virema" container.
-12. Export your files from the container to your computer ```docker cp <container-id>:/FHV_recombinations.txt ~/FHV_recombinations.txt```, replacing "```<container-id>```" with the container id from the last step and changing "~/" to a directory on your local computer.
+12. Export your files from the container to your computer.
+Use the command ```cd C:\Users\user\Documents\Results``` replacing "C:\Users\user\Documents\Results" with where you want the folder to show up on your local machine.
+Run ```docker cp <container-id>:/FHV_Test .```, replacing "```<container-id>```" with the container id from the Step 11.
+The '.' puts the files into the local directory we just used 'cd' to get into.
 13. When finished, stop the container in Docker Desktop or using the command line.

 ## **Analysis**
-To analyze the SAM file just produced in the tutorial, convert the file produced into a .BED file using "samtools" (not in the image).
-You can then create figures and visualizations by following tutorials [here](https://jayeung12.github.io/).
+You can then create figures and visualizations with the newly created files by following tutorials [here](https://jayeung12.github.io/).

 ## **Details**
 <details>